Janet Mitchell (EastEnders)

-Janet Mitchell (briefly known as Petal) is a fictional character from the BBC soap opera EastEnders, played by child actor Grace, who has Down's syndrome.
+Janet Mitchell (briefly known as Petal) is a fictional character from the BBC soap opera EastEnders, played by Grace, who has Down syndrome.
+Grace has played Janet all her life including all her childhood.

 Storylines

+2006–2011

 Janet is born in September 2006, the day of Billy and Honey's wedding.
 Billy and Honey had already agreed to name the baby Janet after their mothers.
-Janet is diagnosed with Down's syndrome shortly after her birth.
+Janet is diagnosed with Down syndrome shortly after her birth.
 Honey has trouble coming to terms with Janet's condition, and when it is revealed that Janet needs a heart operation, Honey says it will be better for everyone if Janet dies.
 Honey then refuses to let her daughter be named Janet, as she does not visualise her daughter's future that way.
 Billy has already started calling her "Petal" as a term of affection, so suggests that they name her that.

 Janet (now called Petal) is brought home from the hospital, and Honey finds it hard to cope, wanting to have her adopted.
 She considers smothering Janet with a pillow, but cannot do it.
 Honey runs away to her father, Jack Edwards' (Nicky Henson) canal boat in Kent.
 Billy tracks her down and takes Janet with him.
 He puts her by the canal, saying that people used to leave babies with Down's syndrome outdoors overnight, and if the baby survived, they'd keep it.
 Honey is shocked by Billy's actions and he picks her up and they go home.
 Despite Billy's courage and love for her, Honey's fear of bringing up Janet wins out, and Billy and Honey put her up for adoption, giving her up to a foster family, Kim (Lorraine Arnold) and Tony Smith (Enzo Squillino Jr.), just prior to Christmas.
 However, when Janet is taken into hospital for major surgery, Billy goes to see her, and when Honey reads Billy's letter to a woman named Petal, she follows, walking in on her Christening.
 The doctors say she will be fine after surgery.
-In September 2008, Janet moves away with Honey and her brother Will Mitchell (Toby Warpole), after Billy's relationship with Honey did not work out.
+In September 2008, Janet moves away with Honey and her brother Will Mitchell (Toby Warpole), after Billy's relationship with Honey does not work out.
 However, they still go to visit Billy.

+In May 2010, Billy is forced to look after Janet and William, after Honey and Jack are involved in a car crash.
+He struggles to tell them that Jack has died, and that Honey is in a critical condition.
+Later that night, Billy finds Janet playing with the drugs that he had been attempting to sell before he found out about the crash, and with that, he sends her to Phil Mitchell's (Steve McFadden).
+In July 2011, Janet and William meet Billy's granddaughter Lola Pearce (Danielle Harold).